vlad-ds/whisper-keyboard/README.md

 # whisper-keyboard

-This Python script allows you to completement keyboard typing with voice commands.
+This tool allows you to completement keyboard typing with voice commands on your computer.
 It uses OpenAI's Whisper speech-to-text model.

-The user keeps a button pressed (by default: right ctrl) and speaks.
-When the button is released, the user's command is transcribed to text and streamed to the cursor.
+Keep a button pressed (by default: right ctrl) and speak.
+When the button is released, your command will be transcribed to text and the text will be executed on your keyboard.

 You can use your voice to write anywhere.

-You will costs for Whisper API.
+You will incur costs for Whisper API.
 Currently, it costs $0.36 for 1 hour of transcription.

 ## How to run